KnapsackPro/docs.knapsackpro.com/docusaurus/docs/playwright/retry-only-failures.md

 A substantial percentage of your CI retries are spent running tests that already passed on the previous run.
 Not only is it a waste of time & resources, it's also an opportunity for flakes to cause troubles.

-With Retry only Failures, when you retry one (or all the) nodes, Knapsack Pro only executes *only* the tests that failed last time on that node.
+With Retry only Failures, when you retry one (or all the) nodes, Knapsack Pro executes *only* the tests that failed last time on that node.

 ## Configuration